List of Sir Peter Lely’s great collection

 Left: Catalogue raisonné des tableaux, sculptures, tant de marbre que de bronze, desseins et estampes des plus grands maîtres, porcelaines anciennes, meubles précieux, bijoux, et autres effets qui composent le cabinet de feu monsieur le duc de Tallard.
 Remy & Glomy, Paris, March 22, 1756.
 Right: A catalogue of the genuine and curious collection of pictures, by several eminent masters, of that ingenious architect James Gibbs, Esq.
 Mr. Langford, London, March 25, 1756

 To test the theory that the authors of the French catalogs were more interested in issues of authenticity than their British counterparts, we can look at the Provenance Index data for 1750–1800 and see if we can learn anything about how the paintings were attributed.
-Surprisingly, the percentage of anonymous paintings is almost exactly the same in French and British sales, about three percent.
+Surprisingly, the percentage of anonymous paintings is almost exactly the same in French and British sales, about 3%.
 But a check for paintings with attributions such as “copy,” “school,” “manner,” “style,” and so on reveals something interesting.
-The French records are twice as likely to have these attributions, at eight percent, compared with four percent in British sales.
+The French records are twice as likely to have these attributions, at 8%, compared with 4% in British sales.
 That does not tell us definitively that the French attributions were more accurate—it’s theoretically possible that the British sales included a higher percentage of originals—but it does provide a clue about the care taken with attributions.

 We’ll end with an example of the different levels of description for French and British audiences.
 The Swiss portrait painter Jean-Étienne Liotard brought his collection of old master paintings to London in 1773 and put them on display for sale, along with several of his own paintings (Provenance Index Br-A921-A).
 There were French and English versions of this catalog, and he probably wrote the entries himself.
 The difference in the level of detail between the two versions is almost comical.
 Here are the French descriptions for a pair of paintings by Jan Brueghel the Elder and Joos de Momper: